Weak decays of triply heavy baryons in the light-front approach: Introduction

 where $Q,Q^{\prime}=c/b$.
-It can be seen that, for spin-3/2 THBs, the three heavy quarks are on an equal footing, while for spin-1/2 THBs, the same two heavy quarks are considered to form a diquark.
-As for the classification of ground-state DHBs, one can refer to Ref.~\cite{Wang:2017mqp}.
-In this work, we are constrained to consider the weak decays of spin-3/2 THBs to spin-1/2 DHBs (or THBs).
-Other processes are left to our future works.
+It can be seen that, for the spin-3/2 THBs, the three heavy quarks are on an equal footing, while for the spin-1/2 THBs, the two identical heavy quarks are usually considered to form an axial-vector diquark.
+The spin-3/2 $\Omega_{QQQ^{\prime}}^{\prime}$ and spin-1/2 $\Omega_{QQQ^{\prime}}$ have the same quark components, while the latter is usually considered as the ground state.
+As can be seen in Ref. \cite{Sun:2023noo}, the flavor mixing between baryons with the same quark components, is ubiquitous.
+The dynamics mechanism comes from the gluon exchange between quarks inside baryons.
+However, the mixing is small when a heavy quark serves as a source of color charge.
+In a word, the mass eigenstates discovered in experiments are the flavor mixing states of $\Omega_{QQQ^{\prime}}^{\prime}$ and $\Omega_{QQQ^{\prime}}$, but this mixing can be neglected.
+The experimentalists should prioritize searching for the ground-state $\Omega_{ccc}^{++}$, $\Omega_{bbb}^{-}$, and $\Omega_{bcc}^{+}$, $\Omega_{bbc}^{0}$.

-In this work, we will perform the analysis of weak decays of THBs using the light-front quark model (LFQM) under the diquark picture, as can be seen in FIG.~\ref{fig:decay}.
-LFQM has been extensively used to investigate the properties of mesons~\cite{Jaus:1999zv,Jaus:1989au,Jaus:1991cy,Cheng:1996if,Cheng:2003sm,Cheng:2004yj,Ke:2009ed,Ke:2009mn,Cheng:2009ms,Lu:2007sg,Wang:2007sxa,Wang:2008xt,Wang:2008ci,Wang:2009mi,Chen:2009qk,Li:2010bb,Verma:2011yw,Shi:2016gqt,Chang:2018aut,Chang:2018zjq,Chang:2019mmh,Chang:2019obq,Chang:2020wvs,Chen:2021ywv}.
-In recent years, LFQM is also applied to the baryon case: in Refs.~\cite{Ke:2007tg,Wei:2009np,Ke:2012wa,Hu:2020mxk,Hsiao:2020gtc}, the diquark picture is adopted, while in Refs.~\cite{Ke:2019smy,Ke:2019lcf,Ke:2021pxk,Geng:2020fng,Geng:2020gjh,Geng:2021nkl,Geng:2022xpn}, the three-quark picture is used.
-In this work, we will still adopt the diquark picture.
-On the one hand, the validity of the picture has been tested in Ref.~\cite{Ke:2019smy}; On the other hand, this simpler picture is expected to provide us with a more intuitive understanding of the internal dynamics of baryons.
-In the diquark picture, the two spectator quarks are loosely bound, and are viewed as a whole entity.
-Its spin-parity can be $0^{+}$ or $1^{+}$.
-For the $3/2\to1/2$ processes being considered in this work, the diquark can only be an axial-vector.
+Therefore, in this work, we will investigate the weak decays of THBs for the $3/2\to1/2$ case and $1/2\to1/2$ case, and the method of light-front quark model (LFQM) will be adopted.
+LFQM has been widely used to study the properties of mesons~\cite{Jaus:1999zv,Jaus:1989au,Jaus:1991cy,Cheng:1996if,Cheng:2003sm,Cheng:2004yj,Ke:2009ed,Ke:2009mn,Cheng:2009ms,Lu:2007sg,Wang:2007sxa,Wang:2008xt,Wang:2008ci,Wang:2009mi,Chen:2009qk,Li:2010bb,Verma:2011yw,Shi:2016gqt,Chang:2018aut,Chang:2018zjq,Chang:2019mmh,Chang:2019obq,Chang:2020wvs,Chen:2021ywv}, and has achieved great success.
+In recent years, LFQM is further applied to the baryon sector: in Refs.~\cite{Ke:2007tg,Wei:2009np,Ke:2012wa,Hu:2020mxk,Hsiao:2020gtc}, the diquark picture is adopted, while in Refs.~\cite{Ke:2019smy,Ke:2019lcf,Ke:2021pxk,Geng:2020fng,Geng:2020gjh,Geng:2021nkl,Geng:2022xpn,Zhao:2023yuk,Xing:2023jnr}, the three-quark picture is used.
+In the diquark picture, the two loosely-bound spectator quarks are viewed as a whole to form so-called ``diquark'', whose spin-parity can only be $0^{+}$ or $1^{+}$ for a ground-state baryon.
+The diquark picture has some inevitable flaws.
+Firstly, a diquark is arbitrarily designated for the convenience of research.
+Secondly, the diquark picture includes parameters such as the diquark mass that are difficult to determine.
+Lastly, the overlap factor, which is actually the inner product of the flavor-spin wavefunctions of the initial and final baryons, is not easy to obtain in the diquark picture.
+In this work, we will adopt the three-quark picture.